f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>Hypertext Transfer Protocol, or HTTP.
 He also created a markup language called</span>
     <span>Hypertext Markup Language, or HTML.
 To bring these together, he wrote the first</span>
     <span>web browser and web server, tools that we now take for granted.</span><br/>
     <span>But back then, the concept was revolutionary.
-The most connectivity so far experi‐</span>
+The most connectivity so far experienced</span>
-    <span>enced by at home modem users was dialing up and connecting to a bulletin board</span>
+    <span> by at home modem users was dialing up and connecting to a bulletin board</span>
     <span>that was hosted by a single computer, where you could communicate and swap data</span>
     <span>only with other users of that service.
 Consequently, you needed to be a member of</span>
     <span>many bulletin board systems in order to effectively communicate electronically with</span>